Social Science Research Methods (Graduate Certificate)

 Additional Curriculum Information

-Students select four three-credit hour elective and research methods courses for a total of 12 credit hours in consultation with the program directors.
+Students select four elective and research methods courses for a total of 11 or 12 credit hours in consultation with the program directors.
 The program recognizes that other graduate-level courses on research methods are offered at ASU.
 Advanced courses on methods are often taught in omnibus courses, courses that have rotating content and whose content is not reflected in their titles.
 Students may include these courses in their certificate curriculum with approval of the program directors.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution in a field such as human development, sustainability, geography or political science.
 Other subject areas may be accepted with approval from the academic unit.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 Applicants must have completed an introductory statistics course before admission to the program.

 - graduate admission application and application fee